CU-ESIIL/nutrient-flows/docs/index.md

 # Seafood Trade and Nutrient Flows in Pacific Island Countries

+Welcome to the project repository of Keiko Nomura, a postdoctoral researcher at the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+This repository serves as the central hub for our research at ESIIL, hosting your project description, proposals, bio, codebase, and more.

 ## Project Summary

 Aquatic food trade distributes essential dietary nutrients from fisheries to countries around the world.
 However, these international trade networks can be impacted by a range of environmental or socioeconomic factors, like changes in fisheries management, trade relations, industry financing, and more.
 Such disruptions can lower fisheries production and/or increase seafood imports, with potentially more severe negative impacts on already nutrient-insecure countries that are vulnerable to supply chain changes.
 In Oceania, several Pacific Island countries may be especially vulnerable to negative outcomes from fisheries supply chain changes.
 Health-wise, the region’s caloric needs are highly dependent on imports, unhealthy food imports are rising, and diet-related health ailments remain a challenge.
 Additionally, much of the global tuna supply is harvested from the productive Pacific Ocean waters surrounding these countries, but the nutrients from these fisheries tend to flow towards more nutrient-secure countries via trade and foreign fishing.
 Pacific Island countries may therefore occupy the role of “source” for seafood, while not receiving many social or health benefits.
 A thorough understanding of how seafood-derived nutrients move through international trade networks is therefore crucial for equitable progress towards desired development outcomes.